 - If your child’s sleep was good and now is becoming disrupted, consider if your child’s sleep needs have changed as they are now older.
 If they have, modify their nap times, or bed times as needed.

-Step 3: when you have established a consistent bed time routine, and nap time routine, and your infant is at least 4-6 months old, now you can start your sleep training techniques.
+When you have established a consistent bed time routine, and nap time routine, and your infant is at least 4-6 months old, now you can start your sleep-training techniques.

-1. Chose a method of either Graduated Extinction, or unmodified extinction, and Bedtime Fading.
-I wrote this article to describe the most popular sleep training methods including Graduated Extinction, Unmodified Excitation, and Bedtime Fading.
+Chose a method of either Graduated Extinction, or unmodified extinction, and Bedtime Fading.
+I wrote this article to describe the most popular sleep-training methods including Graduated Extinction, Unmodified Excitation, and Bedtime Fading.

 In Graduated Extinction, when you put your baby to sleep, make sure they are already sleepy or drowsy (but still awake).
 Make sure they are comfortable in their crib, and leave them alone in their room.
 Then, wait until your baby cries.
 When your baby does start to cry, wait before checking on your baby.
 In Graduated Extinction, each time you go check on your baby, you wait longer and longer periods of time.
 With Graduated Extinction, every night that passes you should try to gradually increase the time that you take from when your baby starts to cry, until when you check on your baby.